yii-tools/forms/docs/input/file.md

 <input id="contactform-attachment" name="ContactForm[attachment][]" type="file">
 ```

-## Example with input hidden for unchecked
+## Input hidden for unchecked

+This following code will generate a hidden input for unchecked.

 ```php
 <?php